sakuexe/insikoorit/project/README.md

 As the very first thing you do, install the required packages with pip.
 Follow these steps or check it out from `./assignment/Exercise_01.ipynb`.

-1. create a virtual env
+1. Create a virtual env

 ```bash
 # linux